New York and Putnam Railroad: Reorganization and decline

 The company went into receivership by 1887 and was reorganized as the New York & Northern Railway.
-By 1894 it was reorganized as the New York & Putnam Railroad (NY&P) by J. P. Morgan, who in turn leased the railroad to the New York Central & Hudson River Railroad (NYC&HR).
+By 1894 it was reorganized as the New York & Putnam Rail Road Company (NY&P) by J. P. Morgan, who in turn leased the railroad to the New York Central & Hudson River Railroad (NYC&HR).
 The line eventually became the Putnam Division of the New York Central Railroad (NYC) by 1913.
 The line lacked a direct connection to NYC's flagship station, Grand Central Terminal (GCT), which hurt ridership throughout its existence.
-Passengers were forced to transfer at Highbridge to reach GCT.
+Workweek commuters and weekend tourists were forced to transfer at Highbridge to reach GCT.
 The Sedgwick Avenue-Van Cortlandt section and the Yonkers Branch were electrified in 1926.

 Several short branches were eliminated after the 1920s.
 The Mohansic Branch near Yorktown Heights, originally built to serve a mental institution that was canceled by Albany, went first.
-In 1929, John D. Rockefeller, Jr. had the tracks removed from his Pocantico Hills property, eliminating four stations while creating one.
+In 1929, John D. Rockefeller Jr. had the tracks removed from his Pocantico Hills property, eliminating four stations while creating one.
 The nearby village of East View was obliterated to build the new line.
 The Getty Square Branch was abandoned on June 30, 1943.
 Despite a legal battle by Yonkers residents which reached the United States Supreme Court to save it, the line was scrapped in December 1944.

-The first diesel locomotive passenger train in the U.S. ran on the Putnam on March 18, 1929.

 Besides the regular Sedgwick Avenue–Brewster service, service also operated from Golden's Bridge on the Harlem Division via a connecting branch to Lake Mahopac, and then over the Putnam Division to Brewster, where it returned to the Harlem Division.
 Trains taking this route were said to go "around the horn".